 - Becomes weak, dizzy, or confused

-- Loses 2 or more pounds in 1 to 2 days (This means they are losing too much water and might be dehydrated.)
+- Loses 2 or more pounds in 1 to 2 days (This means they are losing water quickly and might be getting dehydrated.)

-- Develops dark yellow urine and doesn’t have to urinate as much
+- Develops dark yellow urine (pee) and doesn’t have to urinate as often or as much

 Last Revised: 06/08/2015